 Today, intrepid travellers relish its rugged trails and, while most of the southern part of the island is a restricted zone, you'll find some daring spots for photo-ops with the Soufriere Hills Volcano close in the background.
 Verdant paths wind through endangered flora set among orchards, willows, and fascinating wildlife, all contained by some of the most pristine and quiet beaches in the Caribbean.

 These are not the traditional bleached Caribbean beaches found in movies and, rather, dense vegetation leads out to quiet stretches of dark sand dipping into choppy waves.
 Montserrat is also a diver's paradise as coral bursting with colour lies beneath the water's surface.

-Montserrat might not be the most sophisticated of tourist destinations, lacking in creature comforts such as gourmet eateries and trendy night clubs, but what it lacks in this respect, it more than…
+Montserrat might not be the most sophisticated of tourist destinations, lacking in creature comforts such as gourmet eateries and trendy night clubs.
+But what it lacks in this respect, it…

 Become our Montserrat Travel Expert

 We are looking for contributors for our Montserrat travel guide.
 If you are a local, a regular traveller to Montserrat or a travel professional with time to contribute and answer occasional forum questions, please contact us.